 Final Thoughts: Are the Early Access Pena Palace Tours Worth It?

 Absolutely.
 If you want to experience Pena Palace in peace and get more out of your visit to Sintra without the crowds, this tour is the way to go.
-Prices for the early access Pena Palace tours start at €169 per person, which is certainly more than the cost of general entry ticket (€20 for adults) + round trip train costs from Lisbon.
+Prices for the early access Pena Palace tours start at €169 per person, which is certainly more than the cost of a general entry ticket (€20 for adults) + round trip train costs from Lisbon.
 The convenience of Lisbon pickup, the history and insights from a friendly and knowledgeable guide, and the early entry to one of Portugal’s most famous landmarks made this day truly special.
 We can’t recommend the Early Access to Pena Palace Tours enough!

 NOTE: This review was a sponsored partnership with Walks Tours.
 All opinions are my own.